 Those students who choose to pursue GCSE French and/or Spanish will enjoy a challenging but rewarding course, which starts in year 10.
 We follow the AQA GCSE French/Spanish specification which culminates in year 11 in four separate examinations to test students’ capability in each of the four language skills: speaking, listening, reading and writing.

 It is our aim as a department to encourage our students to think beyond the geographical boundaries of our country and to consider how travel to and interaction with overseas cultures can provide a wealth of opportunity and enrichment in life.

 Mr B Dubois - Head of Department

-For our Year 7 students, every year we offer a day trip in summer to Lille, Boulogne, St Omer or Dunkerque.
-In early December each year, we take around 90 Year 8 students to Arras to visit the Christmas Markets.
+For our Year 7 and 8 students, every year we offer a day trip in summer to Lille, Boulogne, St Omer or Dunkerque.
+In early December each year, we take around 90 Year 9 students to Lille to visit the Christmas Markets.
 For our GCSE French students in Year 10 and Year 9 who are opting to study GCSE French, we offer a residential trip to Paris in July.